 Our unique analysis of the bills Crane sponsored and cosponsored provides insight into his position in the House of Representatives.

-Each dot in the chart below is a member of the House of Representatives.
+Each dot in the chart below was a member of the House of Representatives in 1984.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Crane is shown as a purple triangle. (analysis methodology)

 Some of Crane’s most recently sponsored bills include...